 Construction engineering (CONE) is a program of the Charles W. Durham School of Architectural Engineering and Construction.
-The Construction Engineering major integrates engineering, construction and management courses.
+The Construction Engineering major integrates engineering, construction, and management courses.
 This program is designed for persons fulfilling the construction industry’s need for licensed professional engineers.
-It resembles the construction management program but provides a greater emphasis on engineering, scientific, and technical courses to meet requirements for licensure as a professional engineer.
-The courses focus on the application of engineering principles to solve real-world construction problems.
+It resembles the construction management program but provides a greater emphasis on engineering, scientific, and technical courses so that requirements for licensure are met.
+The courses in Construction Engineering focus on the application of engineering principles to solve real world construction problems.

-Under the stimulus of increasing demand for global services, many Nebraska company have expanded their reach well beyond the US borders.
-This demand gives the Construction Engineering graduate an unprecedented number of opportunities for employment (locally, nationally, and internationally), and for pursuing an advanced degree at UNL or elsewhere.
+Under the stimulus of increasing demand for its services globally, the construction industry has expanded its technological capabilities pertaining to physical and informational systems.
+This demand gives the Construction Engineering graduate an unprecedented number of opportunities for employment and for pursuing an advanced degree.

-Construction engineers participate in the preparation of engineering and architectural documents, including specifications, which they translate into finished projects, such as buildings for housing, commerce and industry, highways, railroads, waterways, airports, power plants, energy distribution systems, military bases and space center complexes.
-These projects involve thousands of details shared by a team of owners, architects, engineers, general constructors, specialty constructors, manufacturers, material suppliers, equipment distributors, regulatory bodies and agencies, labor resources, and others.
+Construction engineers participate in the preparation of engineering and architectural plans and specifications which they translate into finished projects, such as buildings, bridges, highways, power plants, or other constructed facilities.
+These projects involve thousands of details shared by a team of owners, architects, engineers, general constructors, specialty constructors, manufacturers, material suppliers, equipment distributors, regulatory bodies and agencies, labor resources, and numerous others.
 The constructor assumes responsibility for delivery of the completed project at a specified time and cost and also accepts associated legal, financial, and management obligations.
-Because of the broad scope of the construction engineer’s project responsibility, he/she must assure the project’s constructiblity well as its capability to be operated and maintained.
+Because of the broad scope of the construction engineer’s project responsibility, he/she must assure the project’s ability to be constructed as well as its ability to be operated and sustained.

-Construction Engineering students are required to enroll in a set of courses specifically designed for general construction education.
-Each student selects, with the guidance of an advisor, a set of approved electives.
+The Construction Engineering student is required to enroll into a predetermined set of courses specifically designed for general construction education.
+Each student selects, with the approval of his/her adviser, a set of approved electives.
 The program outlined below leads to the Bachelor of Science degree in Construction Engineering.